Costenho19/omnibotgenesis/replit.md

 # OMNIX V6.5.4d INSTITUTIONAL+

 ## Overview
-OMNIX V6.5.4d INSTITUTIONAL+ is an enterprise-grade automated cryptocurrency and stock trading system.
-Its primary purpose is paper trading to build a credible track record for investor presentations, targeting $1M seed funding at an $11.5M pre-money valuation.
-Key capabilities include AI integration, post-quantum cryptography, real-time market analysis, Non-Markovian Temporal Memory, adaptive parameter calibration, institutional portfolio optimization, derivatives trading, and dual-market support for Kraken (crypto) and Alpaca (stocks).
-The system aims for 3-5 trades/day with a 55%+ win rate, multi-crypto scanning, and tiered signal strengths.
+OMNIX V6.5.4d INSTITUTIONAL+ is an enterprise-grade automated cryptocurrency and stock trading system designed for paper trading to build a credible track record for investor presentations, aiming for $1M seed funding at an $11.5M pre-money valuation.
+Its core capabilities include AI integration, post-quantum cryptography, real-time market analysis, Non-Markovian Temporal Memory, adaptive parameter calibration, institutional portfolio optimization, derivatives trading, and dual-market support for Kraken (crypto) and Alpaca (stocks).
+The system targets 3-5 trades/day with a 55%+ win rate, multi-crypto scanning, and tiered signal strengths, focusing on an "Investor-Ready" presentation.

 ## User Preferences
 **Communication**: Simple, everyday language (Spanish primary).